 - Scottish Volunteering Forum.

-- National Association of Voluntary Service Managers is a membership organisation that exists to support and develop best practice in volunteer management in the NHS.
+- National Association of Voluntary Service Managers (website requires cookies) is a membership organisation that exists to support and develop best practice in volunteer management in the NHS.
 Also see this NHS link.

 - Association of Volunteer Service Managers is a national membership organisation for anyone managing volunteers in hospice or palliative care settings.